 - A maximum of six months in jail

 Keeping a valid driver’s license with you whenever you operate your vehicle can help you avoid this kind of charge.
+You can learn more about criminal cases, infractions, and misdemeanors through government websites.

 How Do Police Catch You Driving Without a License?

-You may face VC 12500 charges if:
+You may face VC 12500 charges if the following circumstances are true:

 A ticket or charge may be issued if you cannot provide proof of your driver’s license during a legal stop.
 However, it is essential to note police officers are not allowed to stop you only because they suspect you may not have a license.

-A lawyer can also help if you have a valid license from another state.
-They can help you sort things out by acquiring DMV records from your original state, mitigating your VC 12500 charges.
+If you can show the court your license, you might be able to avoid other penalties.
+For those with a valid license from another state, a lawyer can help you sort things out by acquiring DMV records from your original state.
+This can help mitigate your VC 12500 charges.

 If you face an arrest for not having a valid driver’s license while operating a vehicle, you may have the opportunity to put your case on hold while you acquire a proper license.
 Once you obtain a proper license, the court can reassess your case.

 For example, people with misdemeanor charges could have the charges dropped down to a minor infraction.
 In some cases, the court may completely dismiss your charges.

 If your goal is to have charges dropped entirely, hiring an attorney to help guide you through the legal process makes sense.
 Legal counsel can significantly increase your chances of avoiding a conviction.